History of the Jews in Apulia: Medieval history

 Toleration of the Jews in Apulia came to end when Apulia, as well as other parts of southern Italy, fell to the Kingdom of Naples.
 King Charles II of Anjou ordered the forced baptism of all Jews in his realm.
 Many Apulian Jews fled to neighboring central Italy and northern Italy.
 Many also moved to the Germanic areas of central Europe.
 All synagogues at that time were converted into Roman Catholic churches and all Torah academies were closed.
 Many of the Jews who had been coerced into Christianity, still practised the Jewish faith in secret.
 These Jews became the historic population of Neofiti.
 These Crypto-Jews, also known in Hebrew as Anusim, were frequently compelled to live in special quarters known as Giudecca.
 They were regarded by the local Catholic population as heretics.
 In 1311 King Robert directed that those who had either secretly practised or relapsed back into Judaism should be severely punished; the order was renewed in 1343 by Joanna I. Both Jews and Neofiti who had again settled in Apulia in the 15th century were subjected to mob attacks occurring in Bari and Lecce in 1463.
+In Trani, local campaigns aimed to exclude neofiti from public office, which led many of them to migrate to the nearby city of Barletta until King Ferrante intervened in their favor.
 The invasion of Otranto by the Ottoman Turks in 1480 led to a large massacre of Jews who lived in the area.

 In 1492, after the expulsion of the Jews from Spain, many Spanish and Portuguese Jews settled in Apulia.
 This led to a small revival of Jewish life in the area.
 Isaac Abrabanel lived in Apulia at this time after leaving Spain.
 However, the revival was short lived.
 In 1495, the Kingdom of Naples fell to the French and King Charles VIII ordered more restrictions to be placed on the Jews of Apulia.
-Also in 1495, the Jews Lecce were massacred and the Jewish quarter was burned to the ground.
+Also in 1495, the Jews of Lecce were massacred and the Jewish quarter was burned to the ground.
+In Barletta, local hatred was stoked by tensions over Jewish pawnbroking.
+Frightened Jews in Barletta destroyed their records of debts but failed to return pawned items.
+This resulted in an appeal by local Christians to Charles VIII to expel the Barlettan Jews, arguing they were "enemies of the Christians and would set a bad example for those who have recently converted."
+To the amazement of the local Christians, the new French government forbade the expulsion.
 Lecce was the birthplace of Abraham de Balmes a noted Hebrew expert.
 One Balmes' pupils was Daniel Bomberg.